Doctoral Program

 Dissertation Advisor, Research Topic and Progress

-Students must receive an official commitment from a Ph.D.
-Advisor by the end of quarter four of the Ph.D. program.
-This is recorded on the Ph.D.
-Advisor Commitment form and submitted to the Aero/Astro Student Services Office.
-By signing the form, a faculty member indicates a commitment to supervise the student, and work toward securing funding.
-The principal dissertation advisor must be a member of the Academic Council.
-Former Academic Council members, emeritus Academic Council members, or non-Academic Council members may serve as co-advisor with the appointment of a principal dissertation advisor who is currently on the Academic Council.
+Students must receive an official commitment from a faculty member to serve as their Ph.D. advisor by the end of quarter four of the Ph.D. program.
+This is recorded on the Ph.D. advisor Commitment form and submitted to the Aero/Astro Student Services Office.
+By signing the form, a faculty member indicates a commitment to supervise the student and work toward securing funding.
+The Ph.D. advisors must also be a member of the Academic Council.
+Former Academic Council members, emeritus Academic Council members, or non-Academic Council members may serve as co-advisors with the appointment of a principal Ph.D. advisor who is currently on the Academic Council.

-Faculty research advisors guide students in key areas such as selecting courses; designing and conducting research; developing of teaching pedagogy; navigating policies and degree requirements; and exploring academic opportunities and professional pathways.
-The primary responsibilities for monitoring the research progress of a Ph.D. student lies with the Ph.D. research advisor.
+Ph.D. advisors guide students in key areas such as selecting courses; designing and conducting research; developing teaching pedagogy; navigating policies and degree requirements; and exploring academic opportunities and professional pathways.
+The primary responsibilities for monitoring the research progress of a Ph.D. student lie with the Ph.D. advisor.
 An acceptable research dissertation must be presented for the Ph.D. degree.
 Because development of a dissertation is usually an intense and personal process involving you and your research advisor, it is not possible to abstractly define an acceptable dissertation.
 You should be very careful to reach a clear understanding of your advisor’s expectations and standards before embarking too far into the research project.
-Switching your research topic without the consent of the research advisor will affect the status of good standing.
+Switching your research topic without the consent of the research advisor will affect your status of good standing.

 When the research advisor is from outside the Aero/Astro department, the student must also identify a primary faculty co-advisor from within the department to provide guidance on departmental requirements and opportunities.
 The co-advisor must be a member of the student’s Reading Committee and Oral Exam Committee.